 Why has my pond gone green?

-Green ‘pea-soup’ pondwater is due to large numbers of free-floating cells of algae floating in the water.
-The algae feed on the nutrients in the water and are a natural occurrence.
+Green ‘pea-soup’ pondwater is due to large numbers of free-floating algae cells in the water.
+The algae are primitive plants that feed on the nutrients in the water, and are a natural occurrence.
 Green water on its own is rarely harmful to fish or wildlife.
 Green water is not necessarily unhealthy, and clear water is not always healthy.
 Indeed, fish tend to have brighter colouration when kept in green water, as the pigments in the algae enter their diet and help boost the red colour in goldfish and koi. www.watergardensolutions.co.uk

 Green water is to be expected in new ponds as these generally have a higher level of dissolved nutrients.
-Nutrients are introduced in fresh tap water and in planting soil.
+Nutrients are introduced in fresh tap water, and in planting soil.
+As the plants and microscopic pondlife establish, a balance is achieved.
 Usually the green will fade of its own accord after a few weeks or months.
-The plants and microscopic pondlife establish, and a balance is achieved.
-Water problems are more common when fish are added to a new pond before this balance has been achieved.
+Green water is more common when fish are added to a new pond before this balance has been achieved.
 The green might return as a slight haze for a few weeks at the beginning of each season.
-(Green scums on the water surface and long strings of weed are a different type of algae - see our item on Blanketweed
+(Green scums on the water surface and long strings of weed are a different type of algae - see our item on Blanketweed)

 Persistent Green

 Check that green algae really are the problem by filling a jam jar with pond water and letting it settle.
-If the base of the jar ends up dirty grey/brown rather than green, then fine particles may be part of the problem.
-Raise the pump a bit off the pool base and/or consider an effective filter system.
+If the base of the jar ends up dirty grey/brown rather than green, then fine particles are also part of the problem.
+Raise the pump a bit off the pool base and consider fitting an effective filter system.

 Treatments